JuliaRegistries/TagBot/README.md

 ### GPG Signing

 If you want to create signed tags, you can supply your own GPG private key.
-Your key can be exported with `gpg --export-secret-keys --armor <ID>`.
+Your key can be exported with `gpg --export-secret-keys --armor <ID>`, and optionally Base64-encoded.
 It must not be protected by a password.
 Create the repository secret, then use the `gpg` input: